How to Create Accessible Focus Outlines in CSS

 Focus states are used by keyboard users to know what interactive element they can currently manipulate.
-They are usually styled with
+They are

 Focus Styling For Keyboard Users Only

-When I am auditing a website for accessibility issues for the first time, lack of focus indicators is usually one of the first things I see.
+When I am auditing a website for accessibility issues for the first time, a lack of focus indicators is usually one of the first things I see.
 This is usually because a lot of designers and/or developers will think that focus indicators look ugly and will put in the following CSS to get rid of them:

 This is a bad idea.
 Keyboard users need focus states need these focus indicators to know what interactive element currently has focus.
-"But VoiceOver has it's own focus indicator!" is what I hear some of you say.
+"But VoiceOver has its own focus indicator!" is what I hear some of you say.
 Not everyone who uses a keyboard uses VoiceOver.
 You absolutely need a visible focus indicator on all your interactive elements in order to pass WCAG 2.4.7.

 :focus-visible